Patrick Reichelt

-Patrick Gerry-Anthony Alcala Reichelt (born June 15, 1988) is a professional footballer who plays as a winger or forward for Malaysia Super League club Kuala Lumpur City.
+Patrick Gerry-Anthony Alcala Reichelt (born June 15, 1988) is a professional footballer who plays as a winger or forward for Philippines Football League club One Taguig.

 Born in Germany, he started his career in the lower tiers of German football.
 He moved to the Philippines in 2012, where he won the United Football League Division 1 title with Global and another four league titles with Ceres–Negros.
 He also played in the top-tier leagues of other Southeast Asian countries such as the Thai League 1 and the Malaysia Super League.

 Eligible for the Philippines national team through his mother, Reichelt represented them internationally from 2012 to 2024, notably in six editions of the biannual ASEAN Championship.

 Club career

 Reichelt started his football career in Germany, playing for various clubs including Nordberliner SC 74, Reinickendorfer Füchse, Energie Cottbus II, and TSG Neustrelitz.

 Then United Football League side Global was the first Philippine-based club Reichelt played for, helping Global win its first title in his first season with the club in 2012.

 He played for Singhtarua F.C. of the Thai Division 1 League for the 2013 season.

 Reichelt moved back to the Philippines to play for then UFL side Ceres He stayed with the club, which became Ceres–Negros F.C. when it joined the Philippines Football League in 2017, for five seasons.

 Melaka United signed Reichelt in January 2019 to play in the Malaysia Super League.
 He became Melaka's top scorer for the 2019 season and had an opportunity to continue playing for the club for at least another season.
 However, Reichelt returned to Thailand in 2020 to join Thai League 1 club Suphanburi.
 He sustained a head injury in the early parts of the 2020 season and had to play with protective headgear upon his return from injury.